ryanallen/words-of-my-perfect-teacher/README.md

 "If she doesn't believe you, tell her that in her father's old house there are four iron pots filled with gold, a golden stick and an ablution jar for monks.
 Tell her to take them and make offerings to the great and sublime [Kātyāyana](#kātyāyana) from time to time, and to dedicate the [merit](#merit) in our name.
 This will reduce our [karma](#karma) till it is finally exhausted."

-Once, as the Master Jetari was travelling, he met a female [preta](#preta) with a repulsive body, who was the mother of five hundred children.
+Once, as the Master Jetari was traveling, he met a female [preta](#preta) with a repulsive body, who was the mother of five hundred children.

 "My husband went to Bodh Gaya twelve years ago, looking for food.
 He still isn't back.
 If you go there, tell him that if he doesn't come back soon, our children will all have died of hunger."